• Weekly Roundup – 16-Jan-26

 Other ?
 Tell us what you want !
 Use our CONTACT FORM

-Although the prices of the new range are higher than before, the prices are competitive and are in line with the quality of the garments.
-These are really nice pieces of work and the ability to personalise your choice is another definite advantage.
+These garments are really nice pieces of work, and the ability to personalise your choice is another definite advantage.

 We look forward to receiving your order, the profits from which will directly support the DEPG !